 Particle3D ― We Print Bone™

-We use proprietary technology to 3D print patient specific, degradable bone implants that remodel into real living bone.
+Particle3D is the developer of a patented 3D printing technology to produce natural, patient specific, and resorbable bone implants that remodel into real living bone.

 In short: We Print Bone™.